BifrostTitan/Phone-Communication-Hub/README.md

 --Needs finishing--

-Phone audio and employee mic streaming completely implemented.
+Needs phone audio and employee mic streaming completely implemented.
 Raw integration is in there but not functioning correctly